 Spiders often get a bad rap, and some people are afraid of them.
 But only a few species are dangerous to humans, and even they won’t bite unless they feel threatened.

-Like so many animals, spiders are affected by habitat loss and by nonnative species introduced by humans that can often take over spider habitat.
+Like so much wildlife, spiders are affected by habitat loss and by nonnative wildlife introduced by humans that can often take over spider habitat.
 Some spider species threatened by international trade are protected by the Convention on International Trade in Endangered Species (CITES).
 Spiders can only be legally traded if CITES permits are obtained from the exporting country.
-The U.S. Fish and Wildlife Service occasionally brings spiders that are illegally shipped to the U.S. to the San Diego Zoo for care.
-The incoming spiders are given an assessment that includes measuring the leg span to approximate the size of the spider, determining gender, and recording the overall health of the animal.
+When the U.S. Fish and Wildlife Service confiscates illegal shipments of spiders, they occasionally bring the spiders to the San Diego Zoo for care.
+The incoming spiders are given an assessment that includes measuring the leg span to approximate the age of the spider, determining sex, and recording the spider's overall health.

 Spiders are very important to the health of the ecosystem, because they eat insects and other arthropods and keep their numbers in check.
 Spiders are also food for many predators, including some humans.
 (Tarantulas are considered a delicacy in some places!)
 Medical researchers are studying the chemicals in spider venom for use in treating diseases in humans.